Goyō Hashiguchi: Defining works

-In 1915, urged by the shin-hanga publisher Watanabe Shōzaburō, he designed a print for artisans to produce under Watanabe's direction.
+In 1915, urged by the shin-hanga publisher Shōzaburō Watanabe, he designed a print for artisans to produce under Watanabe's direction.
 Goyō designed "Bathing" (Yuami), Watanabe wanted to continue the collaboration but Goyō had other plans.
 Instead, he worked in 1916–17 as supervisor of reproductions for 12 volumes called "Japanese Color Prints" (Yamato nishiki-e) and in the process became thoroughly familiar with the functions of artisan carvers and printers.
 At the same time he was drawing from live models.
 From 1918 until his death he personally supervised the carving, printing, and publication of his own works, producing thirteen more prints – four landscapes, one nature print depicting ducks and eight prints of women.
 His total production, including "Bathing", numbers fourteen prints.
 (After his death a few more of his designs were developed into prints by his heirs.)